AndrewCLeonard/mongodbEssentials/tutorial_notes.md

 #### Insert Examples

+field keys must have quotes around them.
+You don't need them in MongoDB shell, but you do in most other places.

 ```
 db.authors.insertOne({"name": "Andrew Leonard"})
 ```

 `insertMany`
+_notice that it's an array_

 ```
 db.authors.insertMany([{"name": "Elliot Horowitz"}, {"name": "Dwight Merriman"}, {"name": "Kevin P. Ryan"}])